 Spay or Neuter Clinic Details

-Will you do your part to lessen this problem by spaying or neutering your pet before they have their first litter?
+Will you do your part to lessen pet overpopulation by spaying or neutering your pet before they have their first litter?

 What Happens to My Pet?